 BMW i8 review

 The BMW i8 looks absolutely stunning whichever colour and wheel combination you go for.
-The narrow headlights (optionally available with laser technology, that’s even brighter and more energy efficient than the standard LED set-up), elegant curves, spaceship-style rear lights and distinctive flying buttresses all make for a low-slung car with more presence than almost anything else on the road.
+The narrow LED headlights (optionally available with laser technology, which delivers an even more penetrating and bright beam pattern than the standard car), elegant curves, spaceship-style rear lights and distinctive flying buttresses all make for a low-slung car with more presence than almost anything else on the road.

 As a result, you’ll need to get used to being the centre of attention, because the i8 us a car that attracts a constant stream of camera phone wielding car fans.
 The BMW is available in a variety of colours, including silver, white, blue and black, with the latter the most understated.
 That’s because it does without the contrasting panels (such as in the bonnet) that come on the other.
 You can also choose between neat silver or blue trim detailing for areas such as the familiar double kidney front grille.

 Open one of the i8’s jaw-dropping dihedral gullwing doors and you’ll discover an interior that’s every bit as stylish as the exterior.
-The wraparound dashboard it dominated by a pair of 8.8-inch HD screens - the unit in front of the driver displays the speedo, rev-counter and energy use dials, while the centrally-mounted display is for the sat-nav and infotainment functions.
+It’s not quite as futuristic as the smaller i3’s, but the wraparound dashboard is slickly designed and dominated by a pair of 8.8-inch HD screens - the unit in front of the driver displays the speedo, rev-counter and energy use dials, while the centrally-mounted display is for the sat-nav and infotainment functions.

-A three-cylinder sports car doesn’t sound like the most thrilling prospect in the world but with the assistance of the electric motor, the i8 feels every bit as quick as an Audi R8.
-Officially, 0-62mph takes 4.4 seconds, but because you have the instant torque of the electric motor, it actually feels a lot quicker off the line than that.
+A three-cylinder-engined sportscar doesn’t sound like the most thrilling prospect in the world, but thanks to the assistance of an electric motor, the i8 feels every bit as quick as an Audi R8.
+Officially, 0-62mph takes 4.4 seconds, but because you have the instant torque of the electric motor, it actually feels a lot faster in the real world.
+It doesn’t matter what gear you’re in, the i8 responds instantly to every prod of the throttle.

 Keep it in Comfort or Eco Pro mode and the i8 will try and run on electric power alone, which it can do for about 22 miles and at speeds of up to 45mph.
 Using just the electric motor, you’ll find acceleration comparable to a hot hatch.
 The eco-friendly eDrive setting gives you pure electric running for the same range, but raises the maximum speed to 75mph.

 Slot the gearlever to the left into Sport mode you get the petrol engine running all the time, the full output from the electric motor and firmer settings for the dampers and more aggressive power steering.
-Flooring the throttle in this mode gives you a smooth and muscular surge of acceleration, accompanied by a sci-fi whine from the electric motor and a deep, throaty growl from the three-cylinder engine – clever tuning means that it sounds a little like a Porsche flat-six.
+Flooring the throttle in this mode gives you a smooth and muscular surge of acceleration, accompanied by a sci-fi whine from the electric motor and a deep, throaty growl from the three-cylinder engine – clever tuning means that it sounds a little like a Porsche flat-six, particularly in Sport mode when the electronically enhanced soundtrack is turned up to 11.
 Adding to the sensation of speed is the six-speed automatic gearbox, which delivers seamless changes to create the illusion of an uninterrupted wave of acceleration.

-Through bends the i8 feels light on its feet, with barely any body roll and a crisp response from the fingertip-light steering.
+Guide the i8 through a series of bends and it feels light on its feet, with barely any body roll and a crisp response from the fingertip-light steering.
 Unlike some rivals that feel as if they are pummelling the road into submission, the BMW is more delicate and measured, requiring only small inputs from the driver.

 Once you’re actually in the corner, you’ll find the i8 isn’t quite as engaging or as adjustable as a 911 or Audi R8, but it’s seriously capable nonetheless.